idrinkritalin/react-cart-app/README.md

 # 🛒 React Cart

-Simple cart app where you can add to your Cart the products
+Simple react cart app where you can add to your Cart the products fetched from a JSON local server.

 ## Setup